GerMichael/myMentor/README.md

 # myMentor
-A fullstack webdevelopment project in a university course of the fourth semester.
-My part was to create the frontend for the myMentor application. myMentor is digital platform to share knowledge an skills with other people.
+A fullstack web development project in a university course of the fourth semester.
+My part was to create the frontend for the myMentor application. myMentor is digital platform to share knowledge and skills across other people.